uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/8-conclusion.md

 _Linux File System_

-- **"Course overview + the shell."_The Missing Semester of Your CS Education_.
-MIT, 2020. [[Link](https://missing.csail.mit.edu/2020/course-shell/)] - This lecture provides a great overview of the difference between terminals and shells, how to navigate Unix-like file systems like Linux, and how to redirect output between programs.
+**"Course overview + the shell."** _The Missing Semester of Your CS Education_.
+MIT, 2020. [[Link](https://missing.csail.mit.edu/2020/course-shell/)]

+This lecture provides a great overview of the difference between terminals and shells, how to navigate Unix-like file systems like Linux, and how to redirect output between programs.
 Other subjects in the course are advanced and beyond the scope of 30121.

-- **"The Linux command line for beginners." _Ubuntu_. [[Link](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)] - This official tutorial from Ubuntu, a [distribution of Linux](https://en.wikipedia.org/wiki/Linux_distribution), covers how to create, move, and manipulate files and directories while addressing additional topics like user permissions and hidden files.
+**"The Linux command line for beginners."** _Ubuntu_. [[Link](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)]

+This official tutorial from Ubuntu, a [distribution of Linux](https://en.wikipedia.org/wiki/Linux_distribution), covers how to create, move, and manipulate files and directories while addressing additional topics like user permissions and hidden files.

 _Visual Studio Code_

-- **"Introductory Videos." _Visual Studio Code_.
-Microsoft. [[Link]()] - This short video series walks through the basics of VS Code, including how to edit and run code, use keyboard shortcuts, download extensions, and more.
+**"Introductory Videos."** _Visual Studio Code_.
+Microsoft. [[Link]()]

+This short video series walks through the basics of VS Code, including how to edit and run code, use keyboard shortcuts, download extensions, and more.
 Some of these topics will be covered in future CAPP camp sessions.